 【Sakurai Futamigaura】 Sakurai Futamigaura is a scenic coastal location in Fukuoka Prefecture, known for its iconic "married rocks" (Meoto Iwa) and stunning sunset views.
 Symbolizes marriage and eternal love in Japanese mythology, and the sunset provides the most breathtaking views!

 Lunch is not included in this tour.
-You will have time to explore the famous local gourmet in Genkai Yokocho or Totoichiba.
+You will have time to explore the famous local gourmet in Totoichiba.

 Schedule stops and timing are subject to change with or without notice.
 In case of traffic congestion or any other reasons that affect the tour schedule, the staying time at each sightseeing spot will be shortened and arrival time will be delayed.